 In the “Summer Fun with Arduino Challenge” where Phil took first prize, there were four challenges for participants to choose from, ranging from the fun and interactive to the deep and educational.
 They included building an Arduino LED binary counter creating Morse code, showcasing a working Arduino project that they were already developing, and demonstrating IoT expertise by posting an article that highlighted a challenge of their choice featuring IoT development.
 You can read more about this challenge and other prize winners like CodeProject MVP Roger Deutsch.

-Phil also took first prize in the AI TensorFlow Challenge.
+Phil also took third prize in the AI TensorFlow Challenge.
 You can learn more about first-prize winner, Oana Mancu, and the details of the challenge.
 Like the Arduino challenge, this challenge was also comprised of three smaller challenges including taking a fun survey about using AI for world domination, completing a TensorFlow tutorial, and demonstrating knowledge by submitting an article about a topic in AI.

 The Winning Articles